 The states that have legalized weed are seeing windfalls in “green” taxes, such as the $70 million that Colorado took in during the 2014-15 fiscal year.
+The news had people ‘tripping’ over the internet to find methods on how to grow weed.
 That’s nearly twice as much revenue than the state earned from alcohol taxes.
 Colorado is expected to generate$135 million in cannabis taxes and licenses fees in fiscal year 2015-16, according to ArcView.

 That ain’t chump change, folks.